Angelszm/computing-notes/SDT.md

 ```
 Scale : means the shape of curve showing the number of attempts based on the size of data being operated.
+ - the performance of the algorithm changes predictably as the size of the input data increases.

 Bubble Sort